 The countdown to Christmas has begun!
 This certainly isn’t an original idea, but I had never tried this, although I’d been admiring them for a few years.
 They couldn’t possibly be as easy as everyone says.
+I’m going to show you How to Make Glitter & Painted Glass Ornaments in any color you need!

 How to Make Glitter & Painted Glass Ornaments